sagemath/trac_to_gh/Issue 405.md

 # Issue 405: add setting of rows or columns to a matrix

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/405

 Original creator: was